-Businesses and institutions can reduce the trash they have to pay to dispose of, and create a valuable resource, by diverting their food waste from the trash and sending it to OCRRA to be composted.
+Local businesses and institutions are reducing the trash they have to pay to dispose of, and creating a valuable resource, by sending their food scraps to OCRRA to be composted.

 In 2007, the Amboy Compost Site became a pilot location for a food waste composting project.
 Pre-consumer food wastes from the New York State Fair and other area zero waste events in the County were collected for processing in our windrow system at the Amboy Compost Site.

 In 2008, OCRRA converted from windrow composting to extended aerated static pile composting to improve efficiency.
 Today this process is utilized at both the Amboy and Jamesville Compost Sites.
 (Food waste is only processed at the Amboy Site.)

 Due to the success of the pilot project, OCRRA upgraded its food waste composting facility at the Amboy Compost Site, to optimize recycling and reuse opportunities.